Get Advice If You Hurt Yourself At Work

 If you’re wondering “I hurt myself at work what should I do?”, this section will highlight the importance of reporting accidents in the workplace.

 Reporting an injury at work, should be part of any business or organisation’s accident at work procedure.
-As we have already mentioned according to RIDDOR, any accident at work defined as a “reportable accident” should be reported to the Health and Safety Executive.
+According to RIDDOR (Reporting of Injuries, Diseases and Dangerous Occurrences Regulations, 2013), any accident at work defined as a “reportable accident” should be reported to the Health and Safety Executive.

 If your accident is not a reportable accident, you still need to report your accident to your place of work.
 This will count as evidence to support your claim.
 It is also important that your place of work knows what happened, so they can make any adjustments that need to be made to your working environment or how employees carry out their activities that will better protect you and your colleagues from accidents in the future.